 Recent work has explored whether JOLs specifically strengthen cue-target relations.
 Maxwell and Huff (2022) compared JOLs to several non-metacognitive judgment tasks which still emphasized pair relations and found that positive JOL reactivity patterns on related cue-target pairs approximated memory benefits from judgments of associative memory (JAMs; Experiment 2; see Maki, 2007) and frequency of co-occurrence judgments (Experiment 3), which similarly emphasize cue-target relations.
 Moreover, JOL reactivity on related pairs also mirrored memory benefits found following an explicit relational encoding task which directly instructed participants to relate all word pairs together at study (Experiment 4).
 The authors proposed that while JOLs can potentially strengthen a variety of intrinsic cues, they specifically encourage participants to process pre-existing cue-target relations via relational encoding.
 Thus, JOLs should benefit memory whenever the cue and target are associated, given the emphasis on shared semantic relations.
-However, unrelated pairs would not be expected to show a memory improvement given they lack an underlying relation.
-Importantly, this relational encoding account is complementary to Soderstrom et al.’s (2015) cue-strengthening account and provides specification by which cue-strengthening may occur on related word pairs.
+However, unrelated pairs would not be expected to show a memory improvement given they lack underlying relations.
+Importantly, this relational encoding account is complementary to Soderstrom et al.’s (2015) cue-strengthening account and provides greater specification regarding how cue-strengthening may occur on related pairs.

 Findings from other studies also support the notion that JOLs specifically strengthen cue-target relations.
 For example, Rivers, Janes, Dunlosky, Witherby, and Tauber (2023) had participants complete a questionnaire following either silent reading or providing JOLs for related and unrelated cue-target word pairs and found that most of their participants (68.7% in Experiment 1 and 80.4% in Experiment 2) reported that perceived cue-target relations were the single strongest factor influencing the magnitude of their JOLs.
 Additionally, Halamish and Undorf (2023) tested for JOL reactivity using related, identical, and unrelated cue-target pairs and, at test, had participants indicate whether a previously studied target had been paired with a related, identical, or unrelated cue at encoding.
-While both related and identical pairs showed positive reactivity compared to unrelated pairs, cue-type judgments elicited at test were most accurate for related pairs, suggesting that JOLs are particularly sensitive to the presence of pre-existing cue-target relations.
+While both related and identical pairs showed positive reactivity versus unrelated pairs, cue-type judgments elicited at test were most accurate for related pairs, suggesting that JOLs are particularly sensitive to the presence of pre-existing cue-target relations.

-Finally, Chang and Brainerd (2025) recently tested whether JOL reactivity was limited to semantic relations or if reactivity could occur for pairs with non-semantic relations (e.g., rhyme and homophone pairs).
-JOLs were non-reactive when pairs lacked a semantic relation, regardless of whether pairs contained phonological relation, though reactivity extended to mediated homophone pairs (e.g., knight – evening, which is mediated through the non-presented homophone night).
+Finally, Chang and Brainerd (2025) tested whether JOL reactivity was limited to semantic relations or if reactivity could occur for pairs with non-semantic relations (e.g., rhyme and homophone pairs).
+JOLs were non-reactive when pairs lacked a semantic relation, regardless of whether pairs contained phonological relations, though reactivity extended to mediated homophone pairs (e.g., knight – evening, which is mediated through the non-presented homophone night).
 To explain their findings, the authors proposed that JOLs facilitated elaborative processing (i.e., deep processing of semantic content; Craik & Lockhart, 1972).
-Per this account, elaborative processing may be item-specific or relational in nature, since semantic features can be used to both connect and distinguish between items (see Hunt & Einstein, 1981).
+Per this account, elaborative processing may be either item-specific or relational in nature as semantic features can both connect and distinguish items (see Hunt & Einstein, 1981).
 Considered alongside other JOL reactivity studies, there is growing evidence that JOLs specifically encourage participants to process semantic relations relative to other intrinsic cue types.

 Positive JOL Reactivity in the Absence of Strong-Relatedness Cues